 The filmmakers of all selected works will be financially compensated by the festival for the right to screen their films, and will be invited to speak to the audience before the screening.

 TOPS welcomes submissions from all filmmakers and is dedicated to showcasing stories deriving from all experiences.
-TOPS encourages submissions from members of equity-seeking groups, including but not limited to, filmmakers self-identifying as LGBTQ+, Indigenous, POC, women, persons with disabilities, and recent graduates (student films are welcome.
+TOPS encourages submissions from members of equity-deserving groups, including but not limited to, filmmakers self-identifying as LGBTQ+, Indigenous, POC, women, persons with disabilities, and recent graduates.